Digitalization and Collaboration

 That’s why we need a strategy to implement technology and a holistic view, taking into account those points mentioned above.
 Because the way in which people choose to use the tools we offer them cannot be taken for granted.

 The implementation strategy requires having a plan with the final objectives defined.
-It also means considering the change management activities to support our digitalisation project as communication, processes, and training are critical for success.
+It also means considering the

 Sometimes this implementation strategy doesn’t happen as planned (or isn’t planned at all).